Boost Your Business With Employee Training

 “I remember all the facts and details.”

-If the gift of Intuitive listeners is that they can put wings on what you say, the gift of Sensing listeners is that they can put arms and legs on what you say.
 I can’t tell you how many times my conversations with my Sensing friends have resulted in my suddenly being able to move on a problem that had me stuck in place.
 After I talk to them, I know the product to buy, the service to call, the information to download, or the location to drive to.

 Another gift of Sensing types is that they can often remember the facts and details that people tell them.
 It means a lot to see a person six months after you’ve talked, and hear them ask, “How did that problem with your daughter come out?”